ExyrianAscendant/ROE-for-Pereo/ExyrianAscendantROE.md

 * Shotguns should fire prim bullets or use raycast.
 * Bullets must not intentionally penetrate walls, barricades, or shields designed to stop them.
 * Any type of temporary deterrent, such as smoke, flashbangs, flames, etc, should never last more than 10 seconds.
-* Strict movement inhibitors on equipment or its effects are not permitted.
+* Movement inhibitors, such as stun effects, produced strictly for that purpose and none other (such as to kill), are not permitted.
 * Healing abilities are not currently permitted.
 * Riot shields are allowed but must not exceed 50 HP, must take damage from standard collisions, and must be directional.